MathieuFortune/mathieufortune.github.io/_posts/2020-10-01-mograph-mentor.md

 ### Mograph Mentor’s underdog position in the market required us to move fast about our technical stack choice.

-Since the main competitors of Mograph Mentor already had a **significant advance in terms of technology, market share, and brand visibility**, we needed a quick and reliable technical solution to be able to compete as soon as possible.
+Since the main competitors of Mograph Mentor already had a **significant lead in terms of technology, market share, and brand visibility**, we needed a quick and reliable technical solution to be able to compete as soon as possible.

-Furthermore, our competitor and user research revealed that the technical aspect of our solution was less important to our target audience than the actual quality of the educational content.
+Furthermore, the competitor and user research revealed that the technical aspect of our solution was less important to our target audience than the actual quality of the educational content.

-This new tech stack will serve as the MVP of our business.
-To **avoid building any critical technical debt**, I choose a combination of WordPress for the marketing site and Teachable as our LMS.
+This new tech stack will serve as the foundation of our business.
+To **avoid building any critical technical debt**, I choose a combination of WordPress for the marketing site and Teachable for our learning management system.

 {% include lazy-image.html src="/images/mograph-mentor-cs-techstack.jpg" alt="Tech stack diagram" caption="Technical stack of Mograph Mentor" figClass="" %}